 Barr Subdivision: runs between Willow Creek and Blue Island Crossing passing through Miller, Pine Junction, Calumet, State Line, Calumet Park and Dolton.
 At Pine, the trackage becomes B&OCT property and remains so for the rest of its Chicago route.
 The Barr sub of course also travels through Barr Yard, CSX's major classification yard in the Chicago area.
 A connection between Barr and Indiana Harbor Belt's nearby Blue Island Yard allows for extensive interchange between the two roads.

 Blue Island Subdivision: extends from Blue Island Crossing north through Chicago to Rockwell Street (also known as Ogden Junction), located near Roosevelt Road and Western Avenue.
 It passes through 75th Street (Forest Hill), where it connects with the Belt Railway, and further north to Brighton Park, where it crosses Canadian National's Joliet sub.
 It also connects with BNSF's Chicago sub (the "racetrack") at about 18th Street.
-CTC is used from Blue Island to 75th, with standard, double track right-hand operation north of 75th.
 Rockwell Street should not be confused with Rockwell Junction, which is about a mile to the north and does not involve CSX.

 Altenheim Subdivision: begins at Rockwell Street and runs due west to Forest Park where the tracks become the property of Canadian National (ex-Wisconsin Central, ex-Soo).
 From Rockwell to the Belt Railway crossing near Cicero Avenue, the Altenheim is out of service.

 Former Chicago & Eastern Illinois Main Line: nearly all traffic from the south enters Chicago on this route.
-CSX inherited it from Louisville & Nashville which had bought it from C&EI.
+CSX inherited it from Louisville & Nashville who acquired it from C&EI.
 The line runs north from Evansville, Indiana, to Woodland Junction, where it joins Union Pacific's ex-C&EI, ex-Missouri Pacific line from St.Louis and the southwest.
 From Woodland north to Dolton, the line is jointly owned but is dispatched and maintained by UP as part of their Villa Grove sub.

 Woodland Subdivision: extends from Danville, Illinois, to Woodland Junction.
 CSX inherited L&N's ownership of this segment.
-Many CSX trains leave UP tracks at Dolton Junction and join the Barr sub for the short trip to Barr Yard.
+Many CSX trains from the south leave UP tracks at Dolton Junction and join the Barr sub for the short trip to Barr Yard.
 Other trains continue north to reach Clearing Yard or CSX's nearby Bedford Park intermodal terminal.
-Traffic averages around 25 trains per day; a few of them being Indiana Rail Road trains exercising haulage rights.
+Traffic averages around 20 trains per day; a few of them being Indiana Rail Road trains exercising haulage rights.
 No Amtrak trains use the Woodland sub.

 Other Routes Into Chicago:

 Monon Subdivision: extends from Greencastle, Indiana north through Lafayette to Maynard (Munster, Indiana).
 North of Maynard into Hammond, the Monon track is out of service.
-Hence, trains from Lafayette transfer to CN's ex-Grand Trunk Western main line (Elsdon sub) and head northwest to Thornton Junction, where they access the UP's Villa Grove sub.
+Hence, trains from Lafayette transfer to CN's ex-Grand Trunk Western main line (Elsdon sub, now operated by CSX) and head northwest to Thornton Junction, where they access the UP's Villa Grove sub.
 From there they run north through Dolton, and as with the Woodland trains, can reach either Barr Yard or Clearing.
 An average day sees about eight trains.
 Trains from Indianapolis access the Monon at Crawfordsville, and those from Evansville-Terre Haute at Greencastle (although the latter movements are quite rare).
 Amtrak's Cardinal and Hoosier State use the Monon sub, making the same connections at Maynard and Thornton.
-At Crawfordsville, Indianapolis-bound trains transfer to CSX's ex-Conrail, ex-P&E route, The Monon sub uses a variation of Direct Traffic Control with ABS.
+At Crawfordsville, Indianapolis-bound trains transfer to CSX's ex-Conrail, ex-P&E route.

 Grand Rapids Subdivision: a former Pere Marquette (later, Chesapeake & Ohio) route between Grand Rapids and Porter Junction.
 At Porter, CSX trains access Norfolk Southern's Chicago Line and proceed west on trackage rights to the Barr and Lake subs at Pine Juction.
 Until 2004, CP freights from Detroit used this line heavily but now travel a different route.
 Amtrak's Pere Marquette between Chicago and Grand Rapids uses this route.
 Around eight trains a day can be seen on the Grand Rapids.